 It matters because you can reduce floor congestion during peak shopping hours

-When it comes to the proper management of your retail space, you can’t not talk about your store layout.
+When it comes to the management of your retail space, you need to talk about your store layout.
 That’s because it’s more crucial to the overall performance of your stores than you may think.

 That said, it’s worth pointing out that you can’t simply pick a layout and expect it to work for you.
-You first need to look at your space, consider how your customers shop the categories you would stock and then match that to the appropriate store layout.
+You need to:

 You can read this piece to find out which store layout suits your retail business best if you’re unsure.

 More than that, in understanding your retail space, and in choosing a store layout that matches your store, you have a better chance at reducing floor congestion.